-I didn’t realize what we were doing was different than everyone else in healthcare.
+They didn’t realize what they were doing was different than everyone else in healthcare.

-So, I simply built our business around the many common obstacles our customers had.
-I created a 14 minute or less wait time policy, moved all customer parking to the best spots and collected copays after the visit.
-I didn’t know the impact it would have and in fact, I didn’t realize what we were doing was different than everyone else in healthcare.
-Since I hadn’t collected a copay before, I didn’t know it was so controversial to change the collection process.
-I simply let our customers build the business for us.
+After hearing feedback from customers, they decided to make significant changes.
+They created a 15 minute or less wait time policy, moved all customer parking to the best spots, and collected copays after the visit.
+They didn’t realize what we they were doing was different than everyone else in healthcare.
+They simply let the customers build the business for them.

-Without superior people, we couldn’t sustain our level of customer service.
+Without superior people, they couldn’t sustain the quality level of customer service.

-I made a fundamental mind shift separating healthcare from health insurance.
+They had to make a fundamental mind shift to separate healthcare from health insurance.

-Dan Sullivan taught me to leverage my unique ability, and in my case it was that I knew how to deliver healthcare affordably and exactly the way our customers wanted it.
-I ran healthcare clinics and had knowledge of cost, pricing, healthcare tricks and hacks, ways to save people from over paying, understanding prescriptions and pharmacies, we’re insiders and know how to navigate the healthcare system.
-While I knew healthcare, at the time I didn’t know much about insurance, so I made a fundamental mind shift separating healthcare from health insurance and focused on three core action items.
-Delivering care, getting the fair price for that care, and then figuring out the most cost-effective way to pay for it.
-When I figured healthcare out, it didn’t take long to have the epiphany that a self-funded insurance funding model was the only way to reap the rewards.
+As doctors, Dr. Berg and Dr. Johnston understood healthcare, but less about health insurance, so they had to make a fundamental mind shift to separate healthcare from health insurance and focus on three core action items.
+1) Delivering care 2) getting the fair price for that care, and then 3) figuring out the most cost-effective way to pay for it.
+Once they figured healthcare out, it didn’t take long to have the epiphany that a self-funded insurance funding model was the only way to reap the rewards.

-By offering free healthcare I was able to recruit and retain the best talent within months.
+By offering free healthcare they were able to recruit and retain the best talent within months.

-Self-funding gave us the freedom to build a plan and system for ourselves that opened up the ability to manage our healthcare spend, tailor the benefits to our workforce and create a very attractive health plan for our team.
-I leveraged our new affordable benefits to solve our immediate business problem.
-By offering free healthcare I was able to recruit and retain the best talent within months.
-Because of what I learned, last year we drastically reduced the second biggest line item on our Profit & Loss from $2.2M down to $586K, which went directly to our EBITDA and bottom line.
-You heard that right – we added $1.6M to our bottom line this past year by managing our healthcare expense like I would any other large line item.
+Self-funding gave them the freedom to build a plan and system for themselves that opened up the ability to manage healthcare spend, tailor the benefits to their workforce, and create an attractive health plan for their employees.
+They leveraged the new affordable benefits to solve their immediate business problem.
+By offering free healthcare they were able to recruit and retain the best talent within months.
+Because of what they learned, they added $1.6M to their bottom line shortly after by managing their healthcare expenses like any other large line item.

 The Seven Steps:

-When I separated healthcare from health insurance I continued to learn and focus on exponential simplicity and removing waste and administration.
-This led to a 7-step process to deliver affordable healthcare to our own employees.
-Each of the steps play a critical role, but when effectively executed together the sum of the seven steps delivers exponential results.
+When they separated healthcare from health insurance they continued to learn and focus on simplicity and removing waste and administration.
+This led to a 7-step process to deliver affordable healthcare to their own employees.
+Each of these steps play a critical role, but when effectively executed together the sum of the seven steps delivers exponential results.

-Identifying chronic and acute disease, anticipating needs and outreach allowed us to care for the most likely people to create cost in the plan, we created programs to help keep this population healthy and out of ERs and expensive treatments.
+Identifying chronic and acute disease and anticipating needs and outreach allowed them to care for the most likely people to create cost in the plan.
+They created programs to help keep this population healthy and out of emergency rooms and expensive treatments.

-Convenient over the phone medical support drastically reduced the need for in person visits – this 24/7 access to care eliminated most ER visits and unnecessary trips to doctors for simple things as well like prescription refills or reviewing lab work.
+Convenient, over the phone, medical support drastically reduced the need for in person visits – this 24/7 access to the Care Logistics team eliminated most ER visits and unnecessary trips to doctors for simple things, like prescription refills, or reviewing lab work.

 In person visits